CristiR24/Designer_Portfolio_Site/README.md

 To improve my efficiency and automate the workflow I used **Gulp** task runner.

 ## See Live
-This project is still in development.

 [www.dragossargu.com](https://www.dragossargu.com/)

-To see the current state of the project access [dev.dragossargu.com](https://dev.dragossargu.com/).

 ## Run
 To run it by yourself, do a `npm install` in the root folder, then run `gulp` in the command line.